 What is Ketamine Assisted Psychotherapy?
 A Simple Guide

-What is Ketamine Assisted Psychotherapy page created 5-12-25 ~ Written by Lucrezia Mangione, LPC, LCPC, NCC, BC-TMH, DCEP
+What is Ketamine Assisted Psychotherapy page updated 6-15-25 ~ Written by Lucrezia Mangione, LPC, LCPC, NCC, BC-TMH, DCEP

 Quick Answers: Explore Common Questions About KAP

 “What is Ketamine Assisted Psychotherapy?”
-You're not alone.
-Many people are asking the same question as they look for new, effective ways to feel better.
+You're not alone in wondering about it.
+Many people are asking the same question as they look for new, effective ways to feel better and support their mental health and wellness, holistically.

 What is the history and development of ketamine assisted psychotherapy?

-The history of KAP begins with ketamine's discovery in 1962.
-It was first used as an anesthetic.
-Later, doctors and researchers noticed its effects on mood and mental well-being.
-By the early 2000s, it was being paired with psychotherapy to help people process emotions and experiences more deeply.
+Ketamine was first discovered in 1962 and used as an anesthetic.
+Later, doctors and researchers noticed its effects on mood and emotional well-being.
+By the early 2000s, therapists began pairing it with psychotherapy to help people process emotions more deeply.

 How does ketamine affect the brain?